Crazy about mango desserts? At Hui Lau Shan in Redmond, 5,040 mangoes a week make it summer all year ’round

 Iced dishes, you say?
 In temperatures hovering around freezing?

-“I was worried too, until recently,” Li said.
+“I was worried, too, until recently,” Li said.
 “But every weekend we’re packed.”

 Take it from this converted skeptic, who ventured on a cold, rainy night into that delightful warren of Redmond strip malls where gems of global cuisine live: Hui Lau Shan’s fruit ices are a cure for winter malaise.